 “jes633” at cornell dot edu

-I am an Associate Professor of Electrical and Computer Engineering at Cornell University, where I am a member of the Computer Systems Laboratory.
+I am a Professor of Electrical and Computer Engineering at Cornell University, where I am a member of the Computer Systems Laboratory.

 I received a Ph.D. degree in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology (MIT) with my work on a single-chip secure processor.
 Following the graduate school, I spent a year at Verayo Inc., where I led the development of unclonable RFIDs and secure embedded processors.
 I joined the faculty of the School of Electrical and Computer Engineering at Cornell in 2007.

 My research interests include computer systems in general with particular focus on computer architecture.
 I am interested in combining architectural techniques with low-level software to enhance various aspects of computing systems such as performance, energy-efficiency, and security.
 My current research projects focus on two major directions, one on building secure computing systems with verifiable security properties and the other on developing architecture and tools to enable efficient heterogeneous computing systems with minimal manual efforts.

 I was fortunate to work on multiple research projects, which had noticeable academic and practical impacts.

 Physical Uncloneable Functions (PUFs): PUF is a new hardware security primitive that enables secure and inexpensive authentication and secret key storage exploiting inherent manufacturing variations in modern integrated circuits (ICs).
 Our paper published at the 2004 symposium on VLSI circuits won the most frequently cited paper award as a part of the 30th anniversary of the symposium.
 I helped the initial commercialization efforts at a start-up company, Verayo Inc., and led the development efforts.
 The technology is now used in secure RFIDs as well as mainstream IC products such as Xilinx UltraScale+ MPSoC.